 Join a global community of over 200,000 TEFL teachers working throughout the world!
 Enrol me!

 There is more than one way to skin a cat.

-If you have done a TEFL course and have got a bit of experience in the TEFL classroom, you’ve probably been teaching using the Communicative Language Teaching approach.
-If that’s the case, and you’ve been utilizing the Presentation, Practice, and Production lesson planning method, then you might be interested in changing things up a bit in your classroom and giving Teaching Unplugged a go.
+If you have done a TEFL course and have a bit of experience in the TEFL classroom, you’ve probably been teaching using the Communicative Language Teaching approach.
+If that’s the case, and you’ve been utilising the Presentation, Practice, and Production lesson planning method, then you might be interested in changing things up a bit in your classroom and giving Teaching Unplugged a go.

-Read more: PPP in the EFL Classroom
+Read more: PPP In The EFL Classroom

 What is Teaching Unplugged?

 Teaching Unplugged is a fairly new movement in the EFL field which supports teaching without materials.
 Paperless lessons, so to speak.
 If you can imagine a lesson without coursebooks or photocopies, then you’ve got the right idea.

 The basic foundations of Teaching Unplugged and Dogme ELT can be summed up as:

 Basically, Teaching Unplugged means teaching without preparation in the traditional sense of the word.
 Instead of spending time preparing for your lesson, your students are the catalyst for your lessons.
 What happens within the lesson depends entirely on your students.